Sagwitch

-Early Life (1822-1862)
+Early life (1822–1862)

 Chief Sagwitch, born with the name Sagwip, lived a traditional Northwest Shoshone lifestyle.
 This included traditional hunting and gathering techniques, thriving off of the wildlife in and around Bear Lake.
 At a young age, young Sagwip did His first initiation into the Shoshone tribe, which included rolling in the snow naked.
 At a young age, Sagwip was keen with hunting and making of weapons, developing quicker than most children within the tribe at the time.

 In 1840, Sagwitch had two wives with lots of responsibility in His family camp.
 Due to his talented speaking skills, the teenager’s name was then changed to Sagwitch, which translates to “speaker” or "orator."

 Though EuroAmerican hunters had been in the area for years to trade, White Americans began surfacing around the region in 1847, which saw a significant rise in the animal pelt industry.
 Once whites settled in the region in 1847, Sagwitch joined the business and hunted animals such as Black Bears and Bison for the sale of pelts and meat.
 In 1847, Sagwitch and other Shoshone leaders travelled to Salt Lake City to meet with fellow leaders of the Latter-day Saints church and even the Prophet, Brigham Young, learning that the settlement of Latter-day Saint people was due to religious exile.
-In 1855, members of the Church of Jesus Christ settled the in the Cache Valley region.
+In 1855, members of the Church of Jesus Christ settled in the Cache Valley region.
 Upon the arrival of the Latter-day Saints, life for Sagwitch and members of His tribe changed drastically.
 Members began to settle all over Cache Valley, which limited the gathering, grazing, and hunting for Sagwitch and His tribe.
 The members of the church, who were all white, did not have a consistent relationship with the Shoshone tribe, as the natural resources in the area became scarce.